gamemachine/Granite/README.md

 # Granite
  .Net TCP server

- Minimal modern TCP server that uses length prefixed messages.
-Zero per message object creation.
+ Minimal modern TCP server using SocketAsyncEventArgs and length prefixed messages.
+Tries to not get in your way and provide a minimal base to work from.

  I didn't want to add more unnecessary abstractions so GraniteMessageType you will need to customize for your own message types.